 JOSEPH S. NAYLOR is a partner in the Wilmington, Delaware office.
 Mr. Naylor focuses his practice on advising and representing clients in product-liability litigation, corporate / complex commercial litigation, insurance defense and appellate matters.
-Mr. Naylor has almost 20 years of experience litigating before all of Delaware’s state and federal courts, helping the firm’s clients achieve a positive resolution of a wide variety of disputes.
+Mr. Naylor has more than 20 years of experience litigating before all of Delaware’s state and federal courts, helping the firm’s clients achieve a positive resolution of a wide variety of disputes.

 Delaware is a national filing hub for asbestos litigation, and in particular mesothelioma cases.
 Swartz Campbell’s Wilmington office presently represents over 100 clients / defendants in asbestos-related lawsuits – more than any other Delaware firm – and has been trial counsel in six of the last eight asbestos cases that have gone to trial since the mid-2000s.